PHLT 101: Essentials of Public Health (F, S)

-This course provides a basic introduction to public health concepts and practice by examining the philosophy, purpose, history, organization, functions, methods, activities, and the results of public health practice at the national, state, and local levels.
-Healthy People 2020 is reviewed and the interpretation, intent, and impact of health care legislation is discussed.
-The course aims to stimulate interactions among students around important problems and issues facing public health of the nation and the world.
+This course provides a basic introduction to public health concepts and practice by examining the philosophy, purpose, history, organization, functions, tools, activities, and the results of public health practice at the national, state, and local levels.
+Healthy People 2020 is reviewed.
+The impact of the Affordable Care Act on health disparities in urban communities is discussed.
+The function of the Bureau of Health Professions of the Health Resources Services Administration (HRSA) is studied.
+The course aims to stimulate interactions among students around important problems and issues facing the health of the nation and the world.

 This course explores world health issues and policies by examining selected threats to global health.
 Students ascertain the global interconnectedness of humanity and investigate the effect of economic globalization on health issues.
 Global warming, cross border pollution, the spread of infectious diseases, and international crime are considered.
 Current health threats, global health indicators, ethical considerations of global initiatives, and solutions are evaluated.

 PHLT 301: Theories of Social Behavioral Change in Community Health Education (S)